Professor-G/MicroLIA/README.md

 <img src="https://user-images.githubusercontent.com/19847448/37119532-ae69efbc-2225-11e8-81bf-a21ae6a21978.jpg" width="900" height="500">

-# Random Forest Classifier
+# LIA

-This is an open source algorithm that utilizes machine learning to classify a given lightcurve as either a constant source, a cataclysmic variable (CV), an RR Lyrae variable, a microlensing event, or other.
-The algorithm uses photometric data (time + magnitude + error) to compute statistical metrics and through the Random Forest algorithm classify the source.
-This algorithm has been optimized for microlensing detection, with the algorithm being trained with simulated microlensing events from real data.
-Lightcurves from all other classes are from the intermediate Palomar Transient Factory (iPTF).
-Instructions on how to include your own ML events are available in the **microlensing_simulation** module.
+LIA is an open source program for detecting microlensing events in wide-field surveys.
+The program first computes 47 statistical features from the lightcurve (mag+magerr), after which it applies a Principal Component Analysis (PCA) for feature dimensionality reduction.
+These PCA features are then run through a Random Forest ensemble to classify the lightcurve as either a microlensing event, a variable source, a cataclysmic variable (CV), or a constant source displaying no variability.
+We’ve adapted the code for use across any wide-field survey, and as such, a training set with adaptive cadence must first be created.
+We provide a default training set that was simulated using ideal cadence, but for optimal performance it’s imperative that a training set matching survey conditions is used.

 # Algorithm Performance
 <img src="https://user-images.githubusercontent.com/19847448/37122785-bf46bf18-222f-11e8-8266-fa0bb1c48dbd.jpg" width="900" height="500">